tomerzvi6/mining-the-cloud/README.md

 ## LLM Chatbot Simulation

 This project includes an internal LLM-based chatbot that simulates how sensitive information, such as AWS credentials, can be leaked via prompt injection attacks.
-The chatbot is designed to mimic a real-world scenario where a DevOps engineer accidentally pastes credentials into a chat interface, and an attacker can later extract them using clever prompts.
+The chatbot is a general, home-made internal tool (not a commercial product) that mimics a real-world scenario where a DevOps engineer accidentally pastes credentials into a chat interface, and an attacker can later extract them using clever prompts.
 This tool demonstrates the risks of LLMs retaining sensitive context and the importance of securing internal AI assistants.

+### Attack Simulation Flow
+- The attacker creates a fake website using Bolt AI that mimics the internal LLM login page.
+- The attacker sends a phishing email to a user, luring them to the fake site.
+- The user enters their credentials into the fake site.
+- The attacker uses the stolen credentials to log in to the real internal LLM website and perform prompt injection attacks to extract sensitive information.

 ### Running the Chatbot